Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The non-phospho-CB1 receptor antibody is directed against the distal end of the carboxyl-terminal tail of human CB1.
-It can be used to detect total CB1 receptors in Western blots independent of phosphorylation.
-The CB1 antibody can also...
+The non-phospho SCTR receptor antibody is directed against the distal end of the carboxyl-terminal tail human SCTR receptor.
+It can be used to detect total SCTR receptors in Western blots independent of phosphorylation.
+It can also be...

 CHF400.00 *